Carokyp/Forest-Pals/README.md

 - Form validation with helpful error messages
 - Prevents page scrolling and element dragging for distraction-free gameplay
 - Only one game section visible at a time for clarity
-- Smooth transitions between game states

 ### Future Features

 - **Difficulty Levels** - Easy, Medium, and Hard modes with more cards, special trap/bonus cards, and move limits
-- **Sound Effects & Music** - Audio feedback for card flips, matches, and background music with optional raccoon voice lines
+- **Sound Effects & Music** - Audio for card flips, matches, and background music with optional raccoon voice lines
 - **Themes & Customization** - Seasonal and geographic themes with unlockable card designs and backgrounds
 - **Pause Functionality** - Pause button to stop the timer and resume from the exact game state
 - **Settings Menu** - Control sound, difficulty, themes, and ability to reset highscores